 Coming now to the summary and outlook.
 Now, today, after 3 years of transformation, we are taking a positive, but also a self critical interim summary.
 We have not achieved everything we have set ourselves as a target.
 But we have made progress in transforming to some hope into a group of largely independent high-performance businesses with a strong tech footprint in the respective business areas.
 And this has enabled us to successfully cope with the external impacts I have mentioned before.

-We assume that the intensity of competition will continue to increase in the current environment and [indiscernible] performance and productivity will remain our top priorities.
+We assume that the intensity of competition will continue to increase in the current environment and that is why performance and productivity will remain our top priorities.
 And that is why we must resolutely continue on the path of transformation we have embarked upon.
 We will continue to consistently position our businesses as enablers of the green transformation and prepare for growth opportunities.
 And we will continue to improve the operating performance of the businesses, for example by further implementing the Steel Strategy 20-30.
 And we will continue to drive the portfolio streamlining and the developments that are in the portfolio with full commitment.

 But if you ask me it is now the right time to do M&A transactions?
 Then the answer is quite clearly, no. There is currently very few activity in M&A market.
 So not much is happening in the uncertain environment at the moment.
 So we are making the best possible preparations and keep our options open.
-And we will also continue to develop the organization further [indiscernible] our structures to the decentralized setup of the company.
+And we will also continue to develop the organization to further adapt our structures to the decentralized setup of the company.

 Sorry, and thank you for the long speech and inflow, and thank you very much for your attention for your support.
 And with that, I'd like to hand over to Klaus, who will present our financials to you in detail.
 Thank you very much.